Major gift and planned giving

-A planned donation, essential support for the advancement of research
+A planned giving, essential support for the advancement of research

-The Major Donations and Planned Donations Program has several options that offer different financial benefits, and significantly reduce the tax impact on your income.
+The Major Gift and Planned Giving Program has several options that offer different financial benefits, and significantly reduce the tax impact on your income.

-For more information, please contact France Grenier, director of Major Donations and Planned Donations : email@example.com
+For more information, please contact France Grenier, director of Major Gift and Planned Giving : email@example.com

-A major donation and a planned donation provide essential financial support for the advancement of research.
+A major gift and a planned giving provide essential financial support for the advancement of research.
 In addition, it concretely supports research that significantly contributes to finding a cure and maintains hope for a cure.
 Ultimately, the planned gift improves the well-being of people with this disease.

 The capital of the endowment fund can be built by a single donor or by a group of people who are committed to investing in research to beat cancer.